pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/envoy.md

 - To use `pachctl`, run `pachctl auth login` then authenticate again (to Pachyderm this time) with the mock User (username: `admin`, password: `password`).

-- Notebook users, if you have installed [JupyterHub and the Mount Extension](../../how-tos/jupyterlab-extension/#pachyderm-jupyterlab-mount-extension){target=_blank}, the connection url to your Pachyderm cluster in the login form (click on the mount extension icon in the far left tab ) is now "grpc://<external-IP-address-or-domain-name>:80".
+- Notebook users, if you have installed [JupyterHub and the Mount Extension](../../how-tos/jupyterlab-extension/#pachyderm-jupyterlab-mount-extension){target=_blank}, the connection url to your Pachyderm cluster in the login form (click on the mount extension icon in the far left tab ) is now 'grpc://<external-IP-address-or-domain-name>:80'.

-## Next Steps

-Complete the [Beginner Tutorial](../beginner-tutorial) to learn the basics of Pachyderm, such as adding data to a repository and building analysis pipelines.